 As the circumstance of life weaves our faith into a tapestry of high value, it is crucial that we share our experiences, no matter how compelling or personal.
 Each day that we walk with God, faith adds color and texture to the fabric of our lives.
 With every encounter, we document the works of God in a generation that questions the very existence of God.
 Faith: The Fabric of Life is an autobiographical account of the life of Henri Whitfield who was born to an estranged mother in the hill country of East Tennessee.
 Today he shares a home in Texas with his wife and daughter.

 As with many Christians, Henri was born into a Christian family and subsequently labeled as a Christian.
 However, after a life of abuse, disappointments, failures and overwhelming challenges Henri Whitfield emerges with a message of faith that is a by-product of his experience of suffering.
 Henri became a warrior for Christ through the crucible of pain and overwhelming odds.
-Faith: The Fabric of Life resonates with hurting humanity and conveys a message of hope for those who question the need for faith.
+Faith: The Fabric of Life resonates with hurting humanity and conveys a message of hope to those who question the need for faith.